 Subjects where tutors are most in demand include: Biology, Calculus, Chemistry, Computer Science, Economics, Foreign Languages, and Physics.
 Other subjects may also be needed depending on student requests, so you are encouraged to apply even if the subject you want to tutor does not appear on this list.

-- Successful completion of the Barnard course(s) (or equivalent) that you are applying to tutor in
+- A grade of B+ or above in the Barnard course(s) (or equivalent) for which you wish to tutor

 - Empathy, patience, clarity, and kindness